Going West Series

 Little did Olivia know that the little town of Washton, California would teach her a thing or two about friendship, depending on God and of course, love.
 Not at all what she was looking for but everything she needed.

 I can’t wait for you to meet Luke, Olivia, Rose and Caroline and all the folks who live in Washton.
-My first book is tentatively titled ‘When Plans Go Awry’.
+My first book is tentatively titled ‘A Man Was Not The Plan’.